DenverCoder544/oskari-documentation/3 Setup instructions/00040-SetupDevelopmentEnvironment.md

 ## Setup Oskari development environment

-This document describes how to setup development environment for Oskari using source code.
-If you want to develop / maintain oskari yourself this is the correct section.
+This section describes how to setup development environment for Oskari using source code.
+If you want to develop or maintain Oskari yourself this is the correct section.

-For setting up an instance using the ready jetty bundle check out [Setup Jetty](00030-SetupJetty.md)
+For setting up an instance using the ready jetty bundle see [Setup Jetty](00030-SetupJetty.md)

 ### Requirements